intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/kernels/docs/kernel_desc/eltwise_injector.md

 };
 ```
 <a name="xqgcY"></a>
-#### step1.Make injector as a member of your jit_class and init it in your construct&param_init function.
+#### step1.
+Make injector as a member of your jit_class and init it in your construct&param_init function.
 ```cpp
 class jit_eltwiseop_t : public jit_generator {
  public: